What is the Pupil Premium Grant?

-The Inclusion Leader, along with the other members of the SLT, will maintain an ongoing programme of support for socially disadvantaged pupils, which will be overseen by the Governors’ Curriculum Committee.
+The SLT will maintain an ongoing programme of support for socially disadvantaged pupils, which will be overseen by the Governors’ Curriculum Committee.
 We periodically assess and review the spend and intended impact.
 It is formally scrutinised every November.

 The school’s Governing Body will continue to monitor teaching and learning throughout the school to make sure it meets the needs of all pupils, including those from deprived backgrounds.

 For more detailed information regarding how we spend our Pupil Premium funding please see:

 Are you eligible for Free School Meals support?